BaiyangZhang/BaiyangZhang.github.io/_posts/2025-02-27-Introduction-to-Resurgence-Lecture-1.md

 # 2. Analytic Continuation and Monodromy

-In this note we shall focus on `formal power series`, sometimes called the polynomial forms.
-The previous example should be written as (note the appearance of extra variable $t$)
+In this note we shall focus on `formal power series`, sometimes called the `polynomial forms`.
+When regarded as formal power series with real coefficients of indeterminant $t$, denoted $\mathbb{R}[t]$, the previous example should be written as (note the appearance of extra variable $t$)

 $$
 \sum \frac{1000^{n}}{n!}t^{n} \quad  \text{ and } \quad  \sum \frac{n!}{1000^{n}}t^{n}
 $$

-where the first one has **infinite** **radius of convergence** w.r.t $t$, while the second one has **zero radius of convergence**.
+where the first one has **infinite** **radius of convergence** with respect to $t$, while the second one has **zero radius of convergence**.
 For us, `divergent series` will usually mean a formal power series with zero radius of convergence.

-`Formal power series` is a generalization of normal power series, or polynomial, in the sense that we consider a power series of infinite order as a formal object and don't worry about evaluation yet, let alone if it is convergent.
-Provided a ring $R$, consider the set of formal power series in $X$ with coefficients from $R$, denoted by $R[[X]]$, is another ring, for example, multiply one polynomial to another and we have a new polynomial.
+`Formal power series` is a generalization of normal power series, or polynomial, in the sense that we consider a power series of infinite order as a formal object and don't worry about evaluation, or if it is convergent.
+Given a ring $R$, consider the set of formal power series in $X$ with coefficients from $R$, denoted by $R[[X]]$, which is itself another ring.
+To see it, note that multiply one polynomial to another and we have a new polynomial, similarly for other requirements for a ring.
 It is called the **ring of formal power series in the variable $X$ over $R$**.

-First we run through some definitions and concepts that might be used in the future.
+First we clarify some definitions and concepts that might be useful in the future.

 We say a complex-valued function $f:\Omega \to \mathbb{C}$ is `analytic` if $f$ is represented by a convergent power series expansion on a neighborhood around every point $a\in\Omega$.

 We say a complex-valued function $f:\Omega \to \mathbb{C}$ is `holomorphic` iff it satisfied Cauchy-Riemann relation, which is equivalent to $\partial f/\partial \overline{z}=0$ .
 If we regard $z$ and $\overline{z}$ as independent variables, a holomorphic function $f$ is only a function of $z$ not $\overline{z}$.

-A differential manifold is a topological space (given by closed sets and all that stuff) with differential structure, which practically means that you can find a way to do derivatives on the manifold.
-A n-Dimensional real (Complex) manifold is locally homeomorphic to $\mathbb{R}^N (\mathbb{C}^n)$, plus the condition that the transition from one chart (coordinate system) to another is `homeomorphic (holomorphic)`.
+A differential manifold is a topological space (given by closed sets and all that stuff) with differential structure, which is Hausdorff and second-separable.
+It practically means that you can find a way to do derivatives on the manifold.
+A $n$-Dimensional real (Complex) manifold is locally homeomorphic to $\mathbb{R}^N (\mathbb{C}^n)$, plus the condition that the transition from one chart (coordinate system) to another is `homeomorphic (holomorphic)`.

 An `open disk` of radius $r$ around $z_ 0$ is the set of points $z$ on $\mathbb{C}$ that satisfies